ebi-gene-expression-group/galaxy-workflow-executor/README.md

   - Galaxy workflow as JSON file (from share workflow -> download).
   - Parameters dictionary as JSON
   - Input files defined in YAML
+  - Steps with allowed errors in YAML (optional)
   - History name (optional)

 # Galaxy workflow